I guess it doesn’t really come as a surprise.

 Triple Dip Here We Come!

 Now we’re entering the traditionally slow home buying season.
 Fall and winter.
+When it gets cold and people pump the brakes on home buying and selling.

 And financial analytics company Fiserv sees homes prices falling by another 3.5 percent by next June, to an overall new low of 35 percent versus the 2006 peak.